kuzzleio/kuzzle/docs/API.MQTT.md

 ###<a name="counting-the-number-of-subscriptions-on-a-given-room"></a> Counting the number of subscriptions on a given room

-Returns the number of people/applications who have subscribed to the same documents than you.
+Return the number of people/applications who have subscribed to the same documents as you.

 It works with the room unique ID Kuzzle returns to you when you make a subscription.